 Although potatoes have come to be a bit of an Irish stereotype, they are usually joined by several other foods.
 Some of the most common dishes include boxty (potato pancakes), Irish soda bread, and shepherd’s pie.
 Irish food tends to be substantial, wintery fare that is hearty without any pretenses.
 Today there are several variations on Irish food, especially in America.
 For example, when early Irish immigrants introduced the meal of green cabbage with bacon here, the bacon was primarily used because it was inexpensive.
 Later on families added corned beef instead.
 Today many people still eat corned beef with green cabbage, assuming that it is the traditional dish.
 Another example is the famous Irish coffee.
 Although most restaurants serve it with a dollop of whipped cream on top, the original version simply had liquid cream poured into the drink.
 Whatever your preferences might be, it is the variations that help Irish cuisine to evolve!

 Most people are familiar with the image of the Irish leprechaun.
-While leprechauns do figure in Irish folklore, there are also a number of other magical characters that appear in stories.
+While leprechauns do figure in Irish folklore, there are also a number of other magical characters that appear frequently in stories and often in designs on custom shirts.
 Ancient Irish mythology, on the other hand, used more foreboding characters.
 They included various gods, goddesses, fearsome warriors, and so on.
 Irish folklore is a lively affair that makes for a fascinating session of group story-telling complete with fantastic graphic t-shirts.

 Get smart with the Thesis WordPress Theme from DIYthemes.